coder/coder/docs/admin/users/organizations.md

 Any additional organizations have unique admins, users, templates, provisioners, groups, and workspaces.
-Each organization must have at least one dedicated [provisioner](../provisioners.md) since the built-in provisioner only applies to the default organization.
+Each organization must have at least one dedicated [provisioner](../provisioners.md) since the built-in provisioners only apply to the default organization.

 You can configure [organization/role/group sync](./idp-sync.md) from your